-9.04 Facilities and Services [Amendment recommended by Administrative Council 07.27.11; approved by Board of Regents 08.22.11]
+9.04 Facilities and Services [Amendment recommended by the Administrative Council 07.27.11; approved by the Board of Regents 08.22.11]

 Facilities and Services is funded by the state and by NMSU for the operation and maintenance of Instruction and General Space ("I & G").
 It exists to provide courteous, responsive, cost-effective campus service by providing a broad range of campus support services.
 Its core mission is the management, operation, repair, renovation, and construction of the fixed physical assets of the university.
 All construction activity on university-owned facilities is mandated by state law to be done in accordance with applicable building codes.
 Should Facilities and Services become aware of any activity or work which does not meet building codes, that activity or work will be removed and the responsible department will bear the cost of all required remedial actions.
-In order to coordinate these construction activities and to protect the interests of the university, all contractors performing construction (as defined by the Construction Industries Division) on facilities and Services and acceptable to the Construction Industries Division and to the NMSU Facilities and Services shall be allowed to perform construction-related activities.
-Some construction projects may also require approval of the Higher Education Department and the State Board of Finance.
+In order to coordinate these construction activities and to protect the interests of the university, all contractors performing construction (as defined by the Construction Industries Division) on facilities owned by the University shall obtain the express permission from Facilities and Services.
+Only those entities licensed and acceptable to the Construction Industries Division projects may also require approval of the Higher Education Department and the State Board of Finance.

-9.05 Campus Planning (Master Plan) [Amendment recommended by Administrative Council 07.27.11; approved by Board of Regents 08.22.11]
+9.05 Campus Planning (Master Plan) [Amendment recommended by the Administrative Council 07.27.11; approved by the Board of Regents 08.22.11]